(Adopted by the Nordic Cancer Union Board on 26 May 2014 and revised on 25 November 2022)

 The Nordic Cancer Union (NCU) is a collaborative body for cancer societies in the Nordic countries.
-For 60 years, the NCU has secured Nordic collaboration to advance the prevention and treatment of cancer.
+For almost 70 years, the NCU has promoted Nordic collaboration to advance the prevention and treatment of cancer and provide the best possible scientific base for cancer control.

 The aims of the NCU research strategy are: